ketexon/kutie/readme.md

 ### Other Utilities

-This library provides a utility to create and start a Coroutine from a `System.Action` to wait 1 frame.
-This is useful to "defer" a call like in Godot.
+This library provides a utility to create and start a Coroutine from a `System.Action` after waiting for a yield instruction.